functional-art/functional-art.github.com/2014/performance.md

 * [James Noble](http://ecs.victoria.ac.nz/Main/JamesNoble) with *Classic computer science algorithms assembled into algorave*
 * **Gabriel Sanchez** exploring the boundaries of stability and chaos by live coding with the [Wolfram language](http://www.wolfram.com/programming-cloud/) + [SuperCollider](http://supercollider.sourceforge.net/)

+There is also a [performance by workshop chair Alex McLean](alex-performance.html) on Friday at 7PM.

 ### Getting to the venue